Bedrock-OSS/bedrock-harvester/README.md

 2. `cd ./..`
 3. `pip install -r requirements.txt`

-## 🎚 Running:
+## 🏃‍♂️ Running:
 - `python ./main.py`

 ## 📜 Output:
 - Output will go into the `output` folder.
-The output is in the markdown, and can be rendered on a site like Jekyll, or using a previewer :D
+The output is in the markdown, and can be rendered on a site like Jekyll, or using a previewer.

-# 🐕 Contributing
+# 👨‍💻 Contributing

 - **PRs** and **contributions** are welcome.
-It's a hacky little tool for use on the wiki.
+It's a hacky little tool for use on the [wiki](https://wiki.bedrock.dev/).
 If you want to make it less terrible, by my guest :)